raspberrypilearning/install-raspberry-pi-desktop/en/step_5.md

-## Starting the Raspberry Pi Desktop
+## Start the Raspberry Pi Desktop

-When you start your Raspberry Pi Desktop starts for the first time, the **Welcome to Raspberry Pi** application will pop up and guide you through the initial setup.
+When you start your Raspberry Pi Desktop for the first time, the **Welcome to Raspberry Pi** application will pop up and guide you through the initial setup.

 ![raspberry pi desktop and pi wizard](images/raspberry_pi_desktop_piwiz.png)